★★★★★970+ Clients Approved

 The phone plan is almost incidental.
 The default is costing you orders of magnitude more everywhere else.

-Case Study: Sarah, Penrith — Optus Default Gone in 33 Days
+Real Story: A Penrith Childcare Worker's Optus Default Gone in 33 Days

-Sarah, 29, a childcare worker from Penrith in Sydney, had been declined by Optus for a new postpaid plan and device upgrade.
-An $890 Vodafone default from 2022 was on her Equifax file.
+A childcare worker from Penrith in Sydney's west had been declined by Optus for a new postpaid plan and device upgrade.
+An $890 Vodafone default from 2022 was sitting on her Equifax file.

 Her partner suggested she contact Australian Credit Solutions before resigning herself to another year of prepaid.
 ACS's free assessment found the Vodafone Section 21D notice had been sent to her former Kingswood share-house — she'd moved to Penrith in January 2022.
 The Vodafone account had been updated to her Penrith address in February 2022, three months before the Section 21D notice date of May 2022.
 Vodafone's own records showed the address update — but the default notice had been generated from a legacy collections system still using the Kingswood address.